pavelchowdhury99/views_indexes_and_transactions_in_sql/README.md

 # Views, Indexes and Transactions in SQL

 ## Views
-Views are virtual tablse based on the result-set of SQL statements.
+Views are virtual tables based on the result-set of SQL statements.

 ### Syntax
 <pre>create of replace view schema_name.view_name as